jvillalobos/Cooking/Recipes/apple-chilli-sauce.md

 13. Remove from heat.

 ## Notes

+* This sauce is fairly hot on its own, so seeding the peppers is probably a good idea.
+* For a smoother sauce, use a fine mesh sieve or cheesecloth to filter it.
 * Use sterile canning jars  for a longer shelf life.
 Freezing also seems to work well.